telefonicaid/fiware-cygnus/doc/cygnus-common/backends_catalogue/mongodb_backend.md

 This is a convenience backend class for MongoDB that implements the `MongoBackend` interface described above.

 `MongoBackendImpl` really wraps the [MongoDB driver for Java](https://docs.mongodb.com/ecosystem/drivers/java/).

+Nothing special is done with regards to the encoding.
+Since Cygnus generally works with UTF-8 character set, this is how the data is written into the collections.
+It will responsability of the MongoDB client to convert the bytes read into UTF-8.